Skip directly to content

 Gompa

-Note about DB: If you are working on the requirements for completing the DB Practice Retreats, these meditations are required for The Mind and its Potential module.
+Note about DB: If you are working on the requirements for completing the DB Practice Retreats, these meditations are required for How to Meditate module.
 Please be aware that these mediations will be guided by a fellow student and not an FPMT teacher, so for DB purposes, your approach is similar to if you were preparing for and practicing independently.
 However, we offer this opportunity in the center’s spiritual setting with other students with the hope that you find the environment beneficial and to cultivate a supportive environment in which we all practice.
+Chairs and cushions are available for your seating/meditation comfort.
+You are welcome to bring along your favorite cushion, if desired.
+Arrive early enough to get settled in.

 Location at Kadampa Center: